Easy homemade Mathri recipe with Achari (pickle) flavoured masala stuffed in it. A perfect dry snack with your evening tea.

 - Knead the dough again for a minute.
 Pinch small balls out of the dough.
-Make a small space in the middle using finger.
+Make a small space in the middle using your finger.
 Fill ¼ tsp of achari masala.
-Press in between two hand to flatten the balls to ¼ inch thickness.
+Press in between your palms to flatten the balls to ¼ inch thickness.

-- Once the oil is medium hot, slowly slide 4-5 puris at a time to the hot oil.
+- Once the oil is medium hot, slowly slide 4-5 puris at a time into the hot oil.
 Reduce flame to low.
-Deep fry flipping them in between till both the sides turns golden brown.
+Deep fry them, flipping them in between till both sides turn golden brown.

-- Once done, drain excess oil and place them on a tissue paper.
-Let it cool on a plate and then place in a air-tight container.
+- Once done, drain excess oil and place them on tissue paper.
+Let it cool on a plate and then place in an air-tight container.

 - Don't overfill the mathris, else while frying the stuffing might come out.